georgerobescu/ourmachine.github.io/content/writing/flies.md

 Her dog chases my stones.
 He waddles, uninterested,
 missing one leg,
-he lost in the war,
+he lost in the war

 but still smiles like tin.
 I return to the emery board.